John E. Scarbrough, Ph.D.

 Thomas F. Lanier, III, M.A., M.S.

 Thomas F. Lanier, III joined LAI’s Dallas office as an economist in 2014.
 An applied micro theorist, his research focuses on migration and its effects on various factors, such as income.
 He also brings years of experience related to the application of econometric techniques using various econometric packages.
-Mr. Lanier has completed all coursework for his Ph.D. in economics from the University of Texas at Dallas and expects to defend his dissertation in the early spring of 2017.
+Mr. Lanier has completed all coursework for his Ph.D. in economics from the University of Texas at Dallas and expects to defend his dissertation in the early summer of 2018.
 He is also involved with several research projects—migration and income, cost structure and intra-firm pricing and a model of transfer pricing.

 Ben Hillman, M.S.